California Psalms

 on the heavenly azure — not inclement or a cloud, but just an accident,

-with a pallid patch of smudgy contours?
+a whitewashed patch of smudgy contours?

 beside the lines of troops.